-- 1. The University will evaluate and award credit for successfully completed college course work at post-secondary institutions (e.g. colleges, universities, community/junior colleges, technical colleges/institutes) that hold accreditation from one of the six regional accrediting associations (e.g. North Central Association of Colleges and Schools). - 2.
-General college level course work (e.g. non-remedial, non-technical) successfully completed at post-secondary institutions holding faith based accreditation recognized by CHEA is also eligible for evaluation.
-University transfer credit will be evaluated according to the nature, level, content, and comparability of the course to University offerings.
+1. The University will evaluate and award credit for successfully completed college course work at post-secondary institutions (e.g. colleges, universities, community/junior colleges, technical colleges/institutes) that hold accreditation from one of the six institutional accrediting organizations (e.g. Higher Learning Commission).

-3. Course work offered at collegiate institutions that do not hold national, regional or professional accreditation as recognized by OKWU will not be eligible for evaluation and University transfer credit.
+- General college level course work (e.g. non-remedial, non-technical) successfully completed at post-secondary institutions holding faith based accreditation recognized by CHEA is also eligible for evaluation.
+University transfer credit will be evaluated according to the nature, level, content, and comparability of the course to University offerings. - 3.
+Course work offered at collegiate institutions that do not hold national or professional accreditation as recognized by OKWU will not be eligible for evaluation and University transfer credit.